linkuri267/hpsc-baremetal/README.md

 * Driver for ARM DMA-330 (credit: based on Linux driver)
 * Driver for HPSC Mailbox
 * Driver for HPSC Watchdog Timer (WDT)
+* Driver for SMC-353 Memory Controller (SRAM port only)

 Library code: